ClaireRoberts1403/LostInTheDark/README.md

 ### Features Left to Implement
 - The highscore page (highscores.html) will display the top five scores and the players name in local storage.
 - Mute button to mute audio.
+(Mute background music implemented, although not perfect)

 ## Technologies Used
 - HTML5